angrysky56/MetaTransformers-Fractal-Workflow-System/README.md

 # *You will currently only need*:
 https://github.com/mark3labs/mcp-filesystem-server
-- (Place the MetaTransformer repo in Claude's allowed filesystem durectories)
+- (Place the MetaTransformer repo in Claude's allowed filesystem directories)

 - Neo4j Desktop and